kiedtl/website/src/content/blog/toolbox.md

 ### fonts
 - `ttyp0`: a better version of `misc-fixed`.
-- [`cozette`](https://github.com/slavfox/Cozette): a comfy font derived from Dina and proggy heavily influenced by creep.
+- [`cozette`](https://github.com/slavfox/Cozette): a comfy font derived from Dina/proggy and heavily influenced by creep.